maxim-polyakov/Azumi_bot/README.md

        NLP_package contains the next entityes:

-          a) IDataShower
-          b) IGpt
-          c) IModel
-          d) IPredictor
+          a) IPredictor
-          e) ISaver
-          f) IPreprocessing
-          g) ITokenizer

-  and 2 folders
+  and 1 folder

-    1) models
+    1) Models
-       models contains the text types of models
+       Models contains the text types of models
           a) LSTM - the recurent model with a memory https://medium.com/mlearning-ai/the-classification-of-text-messages-using-lstm-bi-lstm-and-gru-f79b207f90ad

-    2) tokenizers
-          a) The tokenizer for this LSTM model

 Also architecture contains SistersMemory - general database which contains samples for models' trainings for all chat_bots which hosted in       https://console.neon.tech/.